tjjarvinen/HKQM.jl/docs/src/guide.md

 It is a good idea to start form no magnetic field case.
 Because wavefunction is complex in magnetic field and thus more expensive to calculate.
-By starting from no field case you minimise the iterations needed to solve SCF equations.
+By starting from no field case you minimize the iterations needed to solve SCF equations.

 Magnetic current can be extracted with